Opportunities for Engagement

 - Opportunity to apply for funding from Student Senate

 - Receive a university student activity account for financial transactions

 Bluffton supports the creation of new student organizations in meeting student needs and interests.
 The process for starting a new organization is outlined as follows:

-- New groups must complete the Student Organization Application Form (Also available through office of student involvement)
+- New groups must complete the Student Organization Application Form (Also available through office of student engagement)

 - Draft a constitution (operating procedures) that minimally should contain sections on the group's name, purpose, membership, officers/leadership and how they are chosen, and the advisor.

 - Draft a statement on how organization meets a need not being met by another organization and contributes to the overall educational mission of the university

 - Describe how the organization will be financed (if applicable)

 - Have at least five registered students interested in the organization